 That’s it. wait for the process to get complete.

-- Click on start button and search for “Windows Memory Diagnostic”.
+1. Click on the start button and search for “Windows Memory Diagnostic”.
 After that press Enter to open WMD.

 That’s it.
 Windows will get restarted.
 And, the test will be started automatically.
 This tool contains many extended tests to perform.
-But none of those test required for standard memory test.
+But none of those tests required for a standard memory test.

-1. First, to open system configuration Window, Press Windows + R key type “msconfig” and press enter.
+1. First, to open the system configuration Window, Press Windows + R key type “MSConfig” and press enter.

 2. Select the “Selective Startup” radio button.
-Unmark “Load Startup Items” checkbox.
+Unmark the “Load Startup Items” checkbox.